Material Fingerprinting: A shortcut to material model discovery without solving optimization problems

 \subsubsection{Fingerprint definition}

-Dependent of the mechanical behavior of the material, the deformation of the plate yields different displacement fields over the specimen domain and different net reaction forces at the specimen boundaries.
+Depending on the mechanical behavior of the material, the deformation of the plate yields different displacement fields over the specimen domain and different net reaction forces at the specimen boundaries.
 Thus, we define the materials' fingerprints as a combination of displacement and net reaction force measurements.
-Specifically, we define the vector $\bff_R \in \Rset^{2 \cdot n_t}$, containing the reaction forces $R_1$ and $R_2$ for each of $n_t$ load steps, see \cref{fig:plate}.
-In addition, we define $\bff_u \in \Rset^{2 \cdot n_u \cdot n_t}$, a vector containing $n_u$ displacement measurements for both $x_1-$ and $x_2-$directions at different points at the hole for each load step.
+Specifically, we define the vector $\bff_R \in \Rset^{2 \cdot n_t}$, containing the reaction forces $R_1$ and $R_2$ for each of the $n_t$ load steps, see \cref{fig:plate}.
+In addition, we define $\bff_u \in \Rset^{2 \cdot n_u \cdot n_t}$, a vector containing $n_u$ displacement measurements for both $x_1$- and $x_2$-directions at different points at the hole for each load step.
+Displacement measurement can, for example, be acquired through digital image correlation.
+However, because digital image correlation measurements near specimen boundaries can be erroneous in real experiments, displacement measurements may instead be acquired using point-tracking technologies.
+Alternatively, measurements close to the hole, but not exactly at the boundary, may be considered when defining the fingerprints.

 The resulting forces and displacements depend on the material parameters.
-The forces fulfill the homogeneity property $\bff^{(i)}_R(a \bftheta, \bfalpha) = a \bff^{(i)}_R(\bftheta, \bfalpha), \ \forall a \in \Rset$ and the displacements are invariant to a scaling of the homogeneity parameters $\bff^{(i)}_u(a \bftheta, \bfalpha) = \bff^{(i)}_u(\bftheta, \bfalpha), \ \forall a \in \Rset$.
+Under pure displacement control, scaling the strain energy density by a factor results in a proportional scaling of the reaction forces, while the displacement field remains unchanged.
+Thus, forces fulfill the homogeneity property $\bff^{(i)}_R(a \bftheta, \bfalpha) = a \bff^{(i)}_R(\bftheta, \bfalpha), \ \forall a \in \Rset$, and the displacements are invariant to a scaling of the homogeneity parameters $\bff^{(i)}_u(a \bftheta, \bfalpha) = \bff^{(i)}_u(\bftheta, \bfalpha), \ \forall a \in \Rset$.
 The material fingerprints $\bff$ are ultimately defined as the concatenation of the vectors $\bff_R$ and $\bff_u$.
 Since the material exhibits a range of different deformation states within a single experiment, \textbf{the fingerprints obtained in the unsupervised \MF{} encode more comprehensive information about the mechanical characteristics of the material compared to the supervised approach}.
 This richness not only aids in the discovery of material models from a single experiment but also allows for model predictions beyond the confines of uniaxial tension and simple shear states.